logoDeveloper Hub

 TLS Addresses

-To avoid posting the full TLS certificate to the Platform chain, the certificate is first hashed.
+To avoid posting the full TLS certificate to the P-Chain, the certificate is first hashed.
 For consistency, Avalanche employs the same hashing mechanism for the TLS certificates as is used in Bitcoin.
 Namely, the DER representation of the certificate is hashed with sha256, and the result is then hashed with ripemd160 to yield a 20-byte identifier for stakers.

 This 20-byte identifier is represented by "NodeID-" followed by the data's CB58 encoded string.